siliconcompiler/siliconcompiler/docs/reference_manual/appendix/dashboard_how_to_guide.rst

 Header
 ======

-In the header, you can select any of the chips that are part of the history of the chip loaded in and any of the other chips loaded in through the `-graph_cfg` flag (see arrow below).
+In the header, you can select any of the chips that are part of the history of the chip loaded in and any of the other chips loaded in through the "`-graph_cfg`" flag (see arrow below).

 .. image::  ../../_images/dashboard_images/dashboard_header.png